quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 A final easy case, though hardly ever used in practice, is convert to orthochromatic grayscale.
 This is simply taking only the blue channel intensities and using those for all channels.
+(Possibly, you might consider emulating weak sensitivity for green and red.)
 This mirrors the behavior of orthochromatic black and white photographic film, and likewise, the reason it is seldom used is because it produced quite inaccurate depictions of human faces.

 20190907/https://en.wikipedia.org/wiki/Panchromatic_film

 ----------

+### Artificial lighting and color saturation

 The perception of color saturation plays an important role in artificial lighting.
 If you haven't picked it up from what I've